TheSilvered/nest/docs/c_api/c_api-typedefs.md

 allocated.
 This macro should be defined in `typedefs.h` when compiling.

 !!!note
-    This macro works only when the program is compiled in debug mode
+    This macro works only when the program is compiled in debug mode.

 ---